A gift voucher is a voucher given as a present that you can exchange for goods or services.

 Under the Regulations:

-- You must be informed of the conditions for redeeming the e-money, including any fees before you buy the card
+- You must be informed of the conditions for using the e-money card, including any fees before you buy the card

 - Fees must be proportionate and in line with the costs actually incurred by the e-money issuer (that is, the business who issues the card to you)